Canadian Broadcasting Corporation: History

 In 1929, the Aird Commission on public broadcasting recommended the creation of a national radio broadcast network.
 A major concern was the growing influence of American radio broadcasting as U.S.-based networks began to expand into Canada.
-Meanwhile, Canadian National Railways was making a radio network to keep its passengers entertained and give it an advantage over its rival, CP.
+Meanwhile, Canadian National Railways was making a radio network to entertain its passengers and give it an advantage over its rival, CP.
 This, the CNR Radio, is the forerunner of the CBC.
 Graham Spry and Alan Plaunt lobbied intensely for the project on behalf of the Canadian Radio League.
-In 1932 the government of R. B. Bennett established the CBC's predecessor, the Canadian Radio Broadcasting Commission (CRBC).
+In 1932, the government of R. B. Bennett established the CBC's predecessor, the Canadian Radio Broadcasting Commission (CRBC).

 The CRBC took over a network of radio stations formerly set up by a federal Crown corporation, the Canadian National Railway.
 The network was used to broadcast programming to riders aboard its passenger trains, with coverage primarily in central and eastern Canada.
 On November 2, 1936, the CRBC was reorganized under its present name.
 While the CRBC was a state-owned company, the CBC was a Crown corporation on the model of the British Broadcasting Corporation, which had been reformed from a private company into a statutory corporation in 1927.
 Leonard Brockington was the CBC's first chairman.

 For the next few decades, the CBC was responsible for all broadcasting innovation in Canada.
-This was in part because, until 1958, it was not only a broadcaster, but the chief regulator of Canadian broadcasting.
+This was partly because, until 1958, it was not only a broadcaster but the chief regulator of Canadian broadcasting.
 It used this dual role to snap up most of the clear-channel licences in Canada.
 It began a separate French-language radio network in December 1937.
 It introduced FM radio to Canada in 1946, though a distinct FM service was not launched until 1960.